MBA380/Anthropic-Hackathon/README.md

 ## Deployment

-1. Create a .env.local file in your project root directory and provide your OpenWeatherMap API key as "OPENWEATHER_API_KEY=key"
+1. Create a .env.local file in your project root directory and provide your OpenWeatherMap API key as **OPENWEATHER_API_KEY=key**
-2. Create a .env file within the backend/ directory and provide your Anthropic Claude API key as "ANTHROPIC_API_KEY=key"
+2. Create a .env file within the backend/ directory and provide your Anthropic Claude API key as **ANTHROPIC_API_KEY=key**
 3. Download dependencies by running 'pnpm install' then 'pnpm run dev' to start the server
 4. Run backend/app.py
 5. Use the application by navigating to localhost:3000